 - Farms must implement a herd health programme that addresses all disease risks for a region and ensures the herd is healthy.
 The following management programmes are to be implemented (see reference material for forms and guidelines):

-- External parasite control programme
+- o External parasite control programme

 - o Internal parasites control programme

 - o In northern Victoria, Anthrax control programme

-- Effective vaccination programme
+- o Effective vaccination programme

-Approved Date: 23/05/2022 Supersedes: 18 May 2022 Page 16 of 41 ---------------- ------------ ------------- ------------- -----------------------------
+Approved Date: 23 May 2022 Supersedes: 18 May 2022 Page 14 of 38 ---------------- ------------- ------------- ------------- -----------------------------

-- o Footrot treatment and control procedures as listed in DPI Agfacts - Laneways, yards, and pens of good design, well-maintained and clean - Ensure calves receive the recommended volume of colostrum within the recommended time. - Milk should only be harvested from healthy cows.
+- o Footrot treatment and control procedures as listed in DPI Agfacts - o Laneways, yards, and pens of good design, well-maintained and clean - Ensure calves receive the recommended volume of colostrum within the recommended time. - Milk should only be harvested from healthy cows.
 Milk must be isolated from cows which may have the potential to transfer disease to humans.
 Milk to be disposed of safely.
 See Supplier Handbook.

-Herd Health programme established Programme established Notes:

-On farm control of stock water

-- The farm must have methods in place to ensure stock have safe drinking water by doing the following: - Assess the quality of the stock water supply for possible contamination-prevent cattle access if risks are identified - o Prevent effluent entering the stock water supply - Treat contaminated water supply or seek alternative supply suitable for dairy stock - File records of water quality tests if required.

-Methods in place to ensure safety of stock drinking water Completed Notes:
+► Herd Health programme established Programme established Notes: On farm control of stock water The farm must have methods in place to ensure stock have safe drint following: Assess the quality of the stock water supply for possible cattle access if risks are identified Prevent effluent entering the stock water supply Treat contaminated water supply or seek alternative su File records of water quality tests if required. e contamination-prevent ► Methods in place to ensure safety of stock drinking water Completed Notes: